Wisconsin School of Business: Academic centers

+Former

+Originally established as the A.C.
+Nielsen Center for Marketing Research, the A.C.
+Nielsen Center was created in 1990 through a donation from Gertrude Nielsen, and Mr. & Mrs. Arthur C. Nielsen Jr. and named for American businessman, electrical engineer and market research analyst Arthur Charles Nielsen.
+The center trained students in the specialized ideas, issues and techniques of marketing research, consumer insights, and analytics.
+The Center changed its name to the A.C.
+Nielsen Center for Marketing Analytics and Insights as of November 2019 to reflect the MBA specialization's greater curricular emphasis on applying data analysis and integrating insights.
+In July 2022 the A.C.
+Nielsen Center merged with the Center for Brand and Product Management to create the Marketing Leadership Institute, a new knowledge center.
+The Marketing Leadership Institute contains a hub which now holds the A.C.
+Nielsen name.

+The Center for Brand and Product Management was created to support students, alumni, and the marketing industry through training in brand management, working closely with MBA students in a Brand and Product Management specialization.
+In July 2022 the Center for Brand and Product Management merged with the A.C.
+Nielsen Center to create the Marketing Leadership Institute, a new knowledge center.

 Student life

 The Wisconsin Undergraduate Business Council represents the interests of students through a Student Senate and student outreach events throughout the year.
 There are over 45 student organizations, business fraternities, and five student committees.
 There are student organizations for each of the 10 majors, as well as organizations for other student interests, such as investment banking and socially responsible business.
 Diverse interests are represented through the Multicultural Business Student Organization, Women in Business, Asian Business and Economic Student Association, and the National Association of Black Accountants.

 Students can participate in over 30 study abroad opportunities, as well as student-run workshops by the Accenture Leadership Center.